 The flow horizontal and vertical velocities are made up of freestream and vortex induced components.

-) is the chord-wise location of the vortex element.
-On integration after substitution for s,x
+where (x) is the location at which the induced velocity is being calculated and (s) is the chord-wise location of the vortex element.
+On integration after substitution for s,x and γ this gives,

 Substituting this result for induced velocity into the boundary condition equation gives ,